 The Parish Hall - Benedict Hall, located adjacent to the church, was completed in 1932.
 It is named in honor of the late Rev. George E. Benedict, Trinity’s Priest from 1916 to 1930.
 It continues to serve the needs of the congregation and the community, and is now home to the St. Benedict Montessori School.

 The Memorial Garden - Located between the Church and the Parish Hall, the serenely beautiful Trinity Memorial Garden provides interment for the ashes of deceased parishioners, and features a mosaic fountain as a focal point for the walkway of memorial bricks honoring departed loved ones.

 The Rev. Martha C. Harris, Rector - Martha C. Harris is the first woman in the history of Trinity Episcopal Church to be called by the Vestry as priest in 2005.
 A graduate of Candler School of Theology at Emory University, she was ordained to the diaconate, and subsequently to priesthood, in 1996 in the Diocese of Atlanta.
 She previously served churches in Georgia and the Florida Panhandle.
 The mother of four and grandmother of five, she is married to Edward (Mickey) Harris.
 An avid reader and beach walker, Martha maintains a professional interest in spiritual direction, dream work, and environmental concerns.

-Vestry - Rennie Edwards, Senior Warden; Terry Nelson, Junior Warden; Ron Harris, Nancy Luther, Paul McAbee, Patti McCartney, Candace Springer, Gary Ulrich, & Ralph Wagoner
+Vestry - Rennie Edwards, Senior Warden; Gary Ulrich, Junior Warden; Nancy Luther, Paul McAbee, Randy Mims, Patti McCartney, & Ralph Wagoner

-Officers & Staff - Landy Luther, Clerk of the Vestry; Ron Bence, Treasurer; Shannon Segree, Parish Administrator; Ina Margaret Mayer, Choir Master & Organist
+Officers & Staff - Landy Luther, Clerk of the Vestry; Ron Bence, Treasurer; Shannon Segree, Parish Administrator; Ina Margaret Meyer, Choir Master & Organist